 Overview

 A run plan is a reusable template that defines a comprehensive simulation configuration.
-Instead of running individual simulations one by one, run plans automatically generate test matrices by combining scenarios, personas, agent endpoints, and evaluators - making it easy to execute systematic testing manually or via schedule.Navigate to Simulations → Run Plans in your Roark dashboard to create and manage run plans.
+Instead of running individual simulations one by one, run plans automatically generate test matrices by combining scenarios, personas, and agent endpoints - making it easy to execute systematic testing manually or via schedule.Navigate to Simulations → Run Plans in your Roark dashboard to create and manage run plans.

 What is a Run Plan?